 Additionally, a second “PREDIMED” study began in 2013, ran for three years, and included 3000 participants.
 This study targeted cardiovascular disease prevention and the results from this study will be available in 2020.

 Yes!
 You can.
 It takes a more thoughtful approach to food purchase and preparation, but ingredients are readily available at any grocery store and cookbooks are full of information.

-It is important to keep in mind, however, that every body is different and processes food a little bit differently.
-In fact, individual ingredients are not usually unhealthy or healthy on their own, but rather the overconsumption or under consumption of that one particular item.
-Thus, portion control and diet variety is important on this regimen.
+It is important to keep in mind, however, that everyone’s body is different and processes food a little bit differently.
+In fact, individual ingredients are not usually unhealthy or healthy on their own, but rather the over-consumption or under consumption of that one particular item.
+Thus, portion control and diet variety are important on this regimen.
 Over-consuming almonds and olive oil, for example, can be unhealthy!